Top 12 SSL/TLS Interview Questions | Network Security

 Ans: Pre-shared key encryption algorithms refer to the symmetric key used to encrypt data between browser and web server.
 Most commonly used algorithms are Twofish, AES, or Blowfish as pre-shared key encryption algorithms.

 Q9.
 What are the authentication levels of SSL/TLS certificates?

-Ans: Authentication levels refers trustworthiness of hosted URL.
+Ans: Authentication levels refers to the trustworthiness of hosted URL.
 Certifying Authority (CA) issue certificates to an organization on validating their identities.
 It mainly categorizes into Domain Validation (DV), Organization Validation (OV) and Extended Validation (EV).

 Q10.
 Explain Domain Validation (DV) authentication in SSL.

-Ans: This is the lowest level of validation done by Certifying Authority (CA) to issue a certificate to an organization.
+Ans: This is the lowest level of validation done by the Certifying Authority (CA) to issue a certificate to an organization.
 Here, CA only verifies whether the domain is controlled by an organization or not.
 This process can be done via email.

 Q11.
 Explain Organization Validation (OV) authentication in SSL.

-Ans: This is the medium level of validation done by Certifying Authority (CA) to issue a certificate to an organization.
+Ans: This is the medium level of validation done by the Certifying Authority (CA) to issue a certificate to an organization.
 Here, CA validates the name, state, and country of an organization.
 This process can be done by physically verifying the organization location.

 Q12.
 Explain Extended Validation (EV) authentication in SSL.

-Ans: This is the highest level of validation done by Certifying Authority (CA) to issue a certificate to an organization.
+Ans: This is the highest level of validation done by the Certifying Authority (CA) to issue a certificate to an organization.
 Here, CA validates ownership, physical location, state, and country of organization.
 This process can be done by physically verifying the organization location and checks the legal existence of the company.

 Subscribe us to receive more such articles updates in your email.